 Previously, she served as Director of Policy and Research at the Brookfield Institute for Innovation and Entrepreneurship and Senior Manager at the Centre for Impact Investing at the MaRS Discovery District where she worked with community, government and private sector stakeholders to advance policies to unlock Canadian investment.
 In the public realm, she has also served as a policy analyst in Canada’s Privy Council Office, offering advice on a range of social policy issues.

-Chair of Board of Directors, Blueprint and Environmental, Social, and Governance (ESG) Legal Counsel, TD Bank Group
+Chair of Board of Directors, Blueprint and Environmental, Social, and Governance (ESG) Senior Legal Counsel, TD Bank Group

 As ESG Legal Counsel at TD Bank Group, Winston advises the bank on the design and execution of strategies around corporate governance, investor/stakeholder relations, diversity and inclusion, corporate communications, and the management of environmental, social, and reputational risk.